wikinderbear/wikinder-rebase-2025-12-10/yuuki.md

 * [[Counting bears]], like representing the number 3 as `🧸🧸🧸`.

 Keywords: repdigits, repunits, [A138141](https://oeis.org/A138141), palindromic numbers, reverse of a number, concatenation of numbers, [A140606](https://oeis.org/A140606), [A247982](https://oeis.org/A247982)

+### Programming

+I make:

+* [data.wikinder.org](https://data.wikinder.org/) - A web service that provides data on numbers, dates, Unicode characters, chess positions, and more.

 ## What I've done